Saief1999/utility-scripts/README.md

 Check the `open` script for an example of usage.

-It's also important to add the `open-completion` script to `~/system/init` like this
+It's also important to add the `open-completion` script to `~/system/init` like this, to enable completion for command names.

 ```bash
 source path/to/open-completion